zowe/docs-site/docs/user-guide/api-mediation-api-catalog.md

 **Note:** The manual **Refresh Static APIs** option applies only to static service APIs.
 Changes to the status of services that are onboarded to allow for dynamic discovery require a restart of the specific services where changes are applied.
 It is not necessary to restart the API Catalog or the Discovery Service.

+## Change password via API Catalog

+In case expiration of a mainframe password, the API Catalog offers the possibility to set a new password, using either the SAF or the z/OSMF provider.
+For more information about the password change functionality, see [Advanced Gateway features configuration](../user-guide/api-mediation/api-gateway-configuration.md).